heremaps/gluecodium/docs/guide.md

 **Note** Holding `std::shared_ptr` of the proxy object in C++ will extend the lifetime of the object on platform side.

-**Note** Interfaces cannot have static methods since not all output languages (and/or their variants) support such language feature.

 Constructors
 ------------

 Constructors are special methods for structs and classes which return a new instance of that type.
-Constructors are generated as static method declarations in C++ and can do initialization, validation and return errors.
+Constructors are generated as static method declarations in C++ and can do initialization and/or validation, as well as return error states.
 In platform code these are generated as constructors/initializers to provide native feel.

 **Note:** Having custom constructors on structs disables generation of the default ones in platform code.

-**Note:** Constructors are not supported for interfaces.

 **Note:** Method overloading generally works for constructors.
-One notable exception is that a pair of constructors overloaded on an Array or Map parameter (i.e. having signatures that differ only in array/map element types) will generate uncompilable code in Java (Swift and C++ will still compile).
+One notable exception is that a pair of constructors overloaded on an collection type parameter (i.e. having signatures that differ only in collection element types) will generate uncompilable code in Java (other languages will still compile).

 Nullable type references
 ------------------------

 You can append a `?` to a type reference, i.e. the usage of a type, to mark it as nullable.
-In generated Swift code this property controls whether the type is "optional" or not, therefore enforcing nullability at compile time.
-For Java generated code the nullability is expressed through a @Nullable annotation, enabling compile time enforcing when used with Kotlin language.
-For C++ generated code for Interfaces the nullability is expressed as a documentation comment.
+In generated Swift and Dart code this property controls whether the type is "optional"/"nullable" or not, therefore enforcing nullability at compile time.
+For Java generated code the nullability is expressed through a `@Nullable` annotation, enabling compile time enforcing when used with Kotlin language.
+For C++ generated code for classes and interfaces the nullability is expressed as a documentation comment.

 **Note:** Java annotations are only generated if these are specified via command line parameter.

-**Note:** The C++ generated code will use `std::optional` to express nullability for non-Interface types.
+**Note:** The C++ generated code will use `std::optional` to express nullability for types other than class or interface.

 Documentation comments
 ----------------------

 Comments can be formatted in [Markdown](https://spec.commonmark.org/0.28/) and links to other types can be added in the form `[package.Interface.method]`.

 For properties the syntax `[PropertyName.set]` and `[PropertyName.get]` can be used to refer to setters/getters explicitly.
-Without suffix the reference will link to the getter in languages which have getters and setters.
+Without the suffix, the reference will link to the getter in languages which have getters and setters.